Four (One Direction album): Background and development

 On 27 April 2014, it was confirmed that One Direction were working on their fourth studio album.
-Louis Tomlinson and Liam Payne worked on the majority of the album with songwriters Julian Bunetta, John Ryan, and Jamie Scott; Harry Styles and Zayn Malik also co-wrote tracks with Bunetta, Ryan, Scott and producer Johan Carlsson.
+Louis Tomlinson and Liam Payne worked on the majority of the album with songwriters Julian Bunetta, John Ryan, and Jamie Scott; Harry Styles and Zayn Malik also co-wrote tracks with Bunetta, Ryan, Scott, and producer Johan Carlsson.

 The name and cover of the album were announced on 8 September on One Direction's official website, along with a free download of a song called "Fireproof", which was available for 24 hours.
-"Fireproof" was written by Payne and Tomlinson along with John Ryan, Jamie Scott and Julian Bunetta, who also wrote their single "Story of My Life".
+"Fireproof" was written by Payne and Tomlinson along with Ryan, Scott, and Bunetta, who also wrote their single "Story of My Life".
 In the 24-hour span, 1.1 million downloads were generated.
 The song was uploaded onto the band's Vevo account on 22 September.

 In an interview with Simon Cowell, it was revealed that one of the songs for the album will be titled "18".
 The song was written by Ed Sheeran, who also wrote "Little Things" and "Moments" for the group.
 Horan came up with the name of the album, commemorating the fact that it is the band's fourth album and that it has been four years since their formation.

 The album was leaked two weeks prior to its release.

+Promotion

 Tour

 The On the Road Again Tour was announced on the Australian breakfast television program Today, where the band gave a pre-recorded interview releasing the details of their return to Australia.
 It was later announced that the band would also be touring Asia and Africa.
 The group will be making debuts for some countries, particularly in the United Arab Emirates.
 On 24 October 2014, the official One Direction site announced several more tour dates, with shows across Europe, the US, and Canada.

 The tour began on 7 February 2015 in Sydney, Australia and ended on 31 October 2015 in Sheffield, England.
 On 19 March 2015, it was announced that group member Zayn Malik would take a break from the tour due to stress.
 Malik announced his official departure from the group just six days later.
 The tour grossed $208 million from 80 shows, selling over 2.3 million tickets.